 When it comes to hours worked, new agents are less likely to work full-time hours right out of the gate compared to their more experienced peers.
 In 2019, 63% of new agents reported working part time and 37% reported working full time.
 In comparison, experienced agents reported at a 25% higher rate that they worked full time.
 Here's a look:

 These responses support anecdotal evidence that newbies often sell travel as supplemental income and/or work a second job as they get started.

-However, our data also indicates that new agents move quickly into working full time: From the first to second year in business, there was a 16% jump of newbie agents who reported working full time (40% among agents with one year experience compared to 24% among those with less than one year of experience).
-This momentum continues, with a 9% jump to 49% of agents in their second year working full time.
+However, our data also indicates that new agents move quickly into working full time: From the first to second year in business, there was a 16-point jump of newbie agents who reported working full time (40% among agents with one year experience compared to 24% among those with less than one year of experience).
+This momentum continues, with a 9-point jump to 49% of agents in their second year working full time.
 This trend indicates that a considerable number of agents moved toward selling travel full time in their first few years of business.

 Money (Startup Costs)

 The average startup costs for newbies in 2019 was, $3,083.
 This is slightly less than last year, when agents reported investing $3,170.

 However, there was a considerable range when it came to startup investment, from $0-$30,000.
 For this reason, the median2 value—$1,000—may be a more accurate measure of anticipated startup costs for new agents.

 Here's a breakdown of how much new hosted travel agents invested in their agencies in 2019: